Airway (aviation): Europe

 Airways are corridors 10 nmi wide of controlled airspace with a defined lower base, usually FL070–FL100, extending to FL195.
-They link major airports giving protection to IFR flights during the climb and descent phases, and often for non-jet aircraft, cruise phase of flight.
-Historically, they were laid out between VORs; however, advances in navigational technology mean that this is no longer a necessity.
+They link major airports giving protection to IFR flights during the climb and descent phases and, for non-jet aircraft, often during the cruise phase of flight.
+Historically, they were laid out between VORs; however, advances in navigational technology mean this is no longer a necessity.
 Each airway has a designator containing one letter and one to three numbers.
 All airspace above FL195 is class C controlled airspace, the equivalent to airways being called Upper Air Routes and having designators prefixed with the letter "U".
 If an upper air route follows the same track as an airway, its designator is the letter "U" prefix and the designator of the underlying airway.

 In the UK, airways are all class A below FL195 and, therefore, VFR flights are prohibited.

 Air corridor

 An air corridor is a designated region of airspace that an aircraft must remain in during its transit through a given region.
 Air corridors are typically imposed by military or diplomatic requirements.
 During the Berlin Blockade, for example, pilots flying across Soviet-controlled German airspace were required to maintain very specific positioning within air corridors defined by the commander in charge of the airlift.
 Subsequent flights, both military and civilian, between West Germany and West Berlin during the Cold War were required to remain within their designated corridor or risk being shot down.

 Air corridors should not be confused with airways.
-Airways are navigational aids which a pilot generally may deviate from when circumstances warrant, while compliance with a designated air corridor is mandatory.
+Airways are navigational aids that a pilot generally may deviate from when circumstances warrant, while compliance with a designated air corridor is mandatory.